varunswarup0/tweet-stream/README.md

 </p>
 <br/>

-This repository contains the **core framework of the Sulu content management system**.
-The framework implements the functionality that is built into the Sulu content management system and therefore is a dependency of all Sulu projects.
+This repository contains the **core framework of the tStream content management system**.
+The Redux library implements the functionality that is built into the tStream content management system and therefore is a dependency of all tSream projects.

 If you want to **start a new Sulu project**, you might be interested in the [sulu/skeleton](https://github.com/varunswarup0/tweet-stream/blob/master/package.json) template repository.
-If you are planning to **extend your existing Sulu project**, visit the [Sulu organization](https://github.com/sulu) on GitHub for a complete list of official Sulu bundles.

 ## 🚀&nbsp; Installation and Documentation